HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

 Our component will display a list of book with an **ngFor** directive, if this list is empty, it will display an information message instead.

+A Form component to add new Book

-The AppCmponent has a dependency to AppService, and for the testing part, we will use the **sinon** fake server to mock http requests.
+The AppCmponent has a dependency to AppService, so for the testing part, we will use the **sinon** fake server to mock http requests.

 Now we are ready for testing.

 #### 1. Node testing

-In this part, we will see the webpack configuration to launch mocha test in Node environment.
+Here is the webpack setup to launch mocha test in Node environment.

-We use **mocha-webpack** to precompile bundles on server side, but it's not enough, Angular 2 (especially **Zone.js**) needs some part of DOM to work, this is why we use **jsdom** library.
+We use **mocha-webpack** to precompile bundles on server side, but it's not enough, Angular (especially **Zone.js**) needs some part of DOM to work, this is why we use **jsdom** library.

  > **webpack.test.common.js :**